A combinatorial bound on the number of distinct eigenvalues of a graph: Minor Maximal Graphs

 Thus we conclude that there are no vertices of $G$ that are not in $P$ and not adjacent to $P$.
 Every vertex of $G$ which is not in $P$ must be adjacent to two adjacent vertices in $P$.
 This fulfills the first condition for $G$ to be a crowded $(n-k)$-parade.
 We will now show that the second condition is also true.

 Let $v$ and $v'$ be two vertices outside $P$ that are adjacent to a common vertex $w$ in $P$, and suppose $v,v'$ are not adjacent to each other.
 Let $F$ be the graph made from $G$ by adding an edge between $v$ and $v'$.
 Now we can assume without loss of generality that the first equation from \cref{lem:maximals} is true (if the second equation is the true one, just swap the names of $a$ and $b$).
-Then we have the following.
-Note that to get from line 3 to line 4 of the next equation, we are applying the fact that an off-parade path between two parade vertices is strictly longer than the parade route.
+Then we have

+(Note that to get from line 3 to line 4, we are applying the fact that an off-parade path between two parade vertices is strictly longer than the parade route.)

 However, $G$ is a subgraph of $F$, so we also have $d_F(a,b)\leq d_G(a,b)$.
 This is a contradiction.
 Hence, $G$ is a crowded $(n-k)$-parade.

 We will now argue that $G$ is $m$-saturated.
 For any edge $e$ of $G$ that is not in $P$, if there are fewer than $m$ parallel copies of $e$, then we can add another parallel copy of $e$ without changing any distances in $G$, and without creating any new paths between the endpoints of $P$ that have the same length as $P$.
 Hence, adding such an edge does not change the spectator floor value of the graph.
 Given that $G$ is maximal amongst graphs with $n$ vertices, at most $m$ parallel copies of each edge, and spectator floor $k$, then, $G$ must already contain all such edges.
 Hence $G$ is an $m$-saturated crowded $(n-k)$-parade.\end{proof}